Call Now 24/7 - Free Consultation! 855-866-5529

 Limited Tort Con: Can Be Too Restrictive

 Damaged cars after a car accident crash involving a big rig semi truck with semi trailer at a city street crossroad intersection in wilkes-barreLimited tort only allows you to sue for a handful of issues, usually only monetary.
-This means that if complications come up in the future, there is really nothing you can do.
-For instance, if you discover that after your accident, you’ve developed an injury that prohibits you from doing some everyday tasks.
-Since you have limited tort coverage, you will not be able to bring a lawsuit to pay any future medical expenses.
+This means that if complications come up in the future, there is nothing you can do.
+For instance, if you discover that you’ve developed an injury that prohibits you from doing some everyday tasks after your accident.
+Since you have limited tort coverage, you cannot bring a lawsuit to pay any future medical expenses.
 This alone can make limited tort coverage the wrong choice for some.

 Car accidents can cause serious and long-term damage, and the restrictions of limited tort coverage can be too much of a risk.
 Saving more money in the present is not worth losing out on compensation later, especially in the case of big accidents.